Understanding private mortgage insurance

 PMI for conventional mortgages

-Your financial stats influence how much a lender decides to charge you for PMI: the riskier your profile, the higher percentage you’ll likely have to pay.
+Your financial stats influence how much a lender decides to charge you for PMI: The riskier your profile, the higher percentage you’ll likely have to pay.
 Let’s walk through some factors lenders will consider.

 - Down payment: Even if you can’t afford 20%, a higher down payment could shave down your PMI costs.